radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/CODE/Java/JavaArrayListVector.md

 <br>

 >[!WARNING|ttl-c alt-co]+
-> `ArrayList` is a little slower than the array as it needs to do internal array copying to change the collection’s size, and `Vector` is even slower because it supports [[UpdateJava#Digging Deeper into ConCurrent Execution|thread synchronization]]. `Vector` became less popular, after the introduction of more efficient concurrent collections, you can achieve its synchronized functionality by using the method `Collections.synchronizedList()` on an `ArrayList` object.
+> `ArrayList` is a little slower than the array as it needs to do internal array copying to change the collection’s size, and `Vector` is even slower because it supports [[Java#Digging Deeper into ConCurrent Execution|thread synchronization]]. `Vector` became less popular, after the introduction of more efficient concurrent collections, you can achieve its synchronized functionality by using the method `Collections.synchronizedList()` on an `ArrayList` object.